 Churchill War Rooms & Tower of London

 We then headed go see Churchill War Rooms.
 Make a reservation online prior to, and avoid long wait times.
 For any WWII or military buff, this had some amazing details and was worth the visit.
 I most enjoyed the museum attached to the war rooms.
 Here is Churchill War Rooms official website to book advanced tickets.

 Late afternoon we enjoyed a meal at The Scolt Head – an authentic Gastropub where the locals eat.
 We tend to look for places that are not overly touristy and give us a local flavor.
 This neighborhood has some charming homes with beautiful gardens.
 I especially love wisteria, and how it accessorizes the exterior of a house!

 London – The British Museum

 However, we made time to see the iconic British Museum and afterward checked out shopping on Oxford and King streets.
 The British Museum has some of my favorite exhibitions of Egyptian artifacts.
-Many people visit to see the Rosetta Stone and Parthenon Marbles, it’s also one of the more educational things to do with kids in London.
+Many people come to see the Rosetta Stone and Parthenon Marbles, it’s also one of the more educational things to do with kids in London.

 I didn’t make it to Hampton Court, although it has been on my list.
 Just know, you will need to plan ahead for a full day there with the commute and all the things to do.

 Dinner in London

 Sushisamba – Here’s a fun restaurant to get some sushi.
 This high-rise has amazing views, even in the bathroom!
 At night it becomes like a nightclub with a lively atmosphere.
 While I realize this restaurant is a chain, it was one of my favorite meal experiences in London.

 London to Amalfi Coast – Destination Capri, Italy

 How to get to the Amalfi Coast from London?
 The best route is direct flights from London to Naples International Airport.
 You could fly into Rome, but it would be a further train ride than Naples.
 London to Naples by plane will roughly take approximately 2 hours and forty minutes.